Fletcher Allen, a Vermont university hospital and medical center, serves all of

 Vermont Early Hearing Detection and Intervention (VTEHDI)

-All Vermont birthing hospitals have been providing hearing screenings for newborns admitted to their facility since 2003.
-VTEHDI is a partnership between Fletcher Allen Health Care and the Department of Health’s Division of Children with Special Health Care Needs.
+Since 2003, all Vermont birthing hospitals have been providing hearing screenings for newborns admitted to their facility.
+Vermont Early Hearing Detection and Intervention (VTEHDI) is a partnership between Fletcher Allen Health Care and the Department of Health’s Division of Children with Special Health Care Needs.
 VTEHDI works with state and national agencies and organizations to achieve the National EHDI goals:

 Screening results are sent to VTEHDI by hospitals and community providers.
 These providers also send high-risk information on each baby related to late onset hearing loss.
-VTEHDI provides families and providers follow-up recommendations for on-going hearing health care based on identified risk factors.
-State-wide data is reported annually to the Center for Disease Control (CDC).
+VTEHDI provides families and providers follow-up recommendations for ongoing hearing health care based on identified risk factors.
+Statewide data is reported annually to the Center for Disease Control.